pkardas/notes/books/head-first-design-patterns/notes.md

 changes of introducing bugs or causing unintended side effects in pre-existing code are much reduced.
 Code should be closed to change, yet open to extension.

-Design principle - one of the mist important design principles:
+Design principle - one of the most important design principles:

 > Classes should be open for extension, but closed for modification.